-Business entities in Pakistan
+Business entities in Pakistan in 2023

 The most common way of doing business in Pakistan is through the registration of a limited liability company (locally known as a private company (Pvt.
 Ltd.)).
 While a representative office can be used when there are no plans to conduct any productive or commercial operations from within the country, branch registration is usually not optimal.
 See the page below for further details.

 Doing business in Pakistan with a local entity